Meet The Team

-Our management team includes seasoned pharmaceutical entrepreneurs, business executives, and highly recognized scientists with extensive academic credentials and publications in autophagy.
+Our management team includes seasoned pharmaceutical entrepreneurs, business executives, and highly recognized scientists with extensive academic credentials and publications.

 Stuart Rose, PhD

 Stu is a seasoned entrepreneur with 40 years’ experience in the pharmaceutical and supply chain industries.
 He has founded and/or managed several companies including Supply Chain Strategies International, Glenridge Pharmaceuticals, Oso Biopharmaceuticals Manufacturing, and Penik Corporation.
 He has held senior management positions at ICN (now Valeant Pharmaceuticals), Par Pharmaceuticals, and Lederle Laboratories, a division of American Cyanamid (now Pfizer).
 Stu is currently a director, investor, and advisor to several entrepreneurial companies in New Mexico (Agilvax, Azano Pharmaceuticals) and most recently, the founder and owner of The BioScience Center, New Mexico’s only science incubator devoted exclusively to biotechnology.
 Stu holds a PhD in chemistry from Wayne State University.

 Mary J. Ortner, PhD, MBA